Homepage

 Research and Teaching

-My research focuses on developing decision support systems using operations research and machine learning, aiming to improve operational outcomes while minimizing environmental impact.
+My research focuses on developing decision-support systems using operations research and machine learning, aiming to improve operational outcomes while minimizing environmental impact.
 From transport and supply chain optimization to inventory and manufacturing management, I develop solutions that bridge academia and industry, turning complex challenges into actionable insights through collaborative projects.
-In teaching and supervision, I cover reinforcement learning in the “Introduction to Artificial Intelligence” course and guide student projects ranging from realistic maritime industry problems to game-solving challenges.
+In teaching, I cover machine learning and data-driven decision-making in the courses “Introduction to Artificial Intelligence” and “Quantitative Methods & Business Analytics”, and I supervise student projects addressing topics from real-world industry problems to game-solving challenges.

 Education and Background